Here is the order of pages your master’s thesis must include. Optional pages are listed as such.

 Include a resume/curriculum vitae at the END of the thesis, after the main content.
 This should not include page numbers.

 Script fonts (e.g., Monotype Corsica) and italicizing large sections of text are not allowed for the main body of your text, although italics may be used appropriately.
+Additionally, black font is used throughout the dissertation with the only exception being areas where a different font color serves a purpose in explaining or highlighting some aspect of the research/dissertation in a way black font could not.

 If photographs or detailed graphics are part of the work, make sure they are crisp and clear when printed.
 It is acceptable to use special laser or photo paper for the page of the thesis that contains images to achieve the best possible quality.
 The IU Seal or Branding should not be used on any portion of the submission.
 These items may be used only with the written permission of the university.